 - Business Income

-- Individuals having business income are not eligible to choose between the new and old tax regime every year.
+- Individuals having business income are not eligible to choose between the new and old tax regimes every year.
 Once they have opted for the new tax regime, they only have a one-time option of switching back to the old tax regime in their lifetime.
-Once they switch back, they cannot opt for new tax regime again.
+Once they switch back, they cannot opt for the new tax regime again.

-- No Business Income
+- Non-Business Income

 - An individual having salaried income and no business income has the option to choose between the old and new tax regimes every year.
-This means that a salaried individual will have to file this form for every year for which he wants to choose the new tax regime.

 FAQs